Singapore commodity firms crimp spending in challenging times

-SINGAPORE Singapore-listed commodity firms Olam International Ltd (OLAM.SI), Noble Group Ltd (NOBG.SI) and Wilmar International Ltd (WLIL.SI) are cutting capital expenditure, making more selective acquisitions and seeking partnerships to weather volatile markets.
+SINGAPORE May 16 Singapore-listed commodity firms Olam International Ltd, Noble Group Ltd and Wilmar International Ltd are cutting capital expenditure, making more selective acquisitions and seeking partnerships to weather volatile markets.

 While the more cautious approach could lead to slower earnings growth, investors are likely to welcome the leaner balance sheets and reduced funding risk as China's demand for commodities from iron ore to palm oil weakens.